raphaelaussenac/forestdiversity/README.md

 ## Packages to compute forest diversity index in IMaestro project

-### Population level metrics :
+### Population (=stand) level metrics :
+Size-Distribution related :
-        Nb of species; Nb of size class
+        Nb of size class
-        Hill Numbers (Shannon, Simpson)
+        Hill Numbers (Shannon, Simpson) based on Size Class Skewness
         Gini index (species only)
-        Skewness of size
+        Skewness of size distribution

-Each metric can be computed using species or size (DBH)
+        Gini of size distribution

+Species-related :
+        Nb of species
+        Hill Numbers (Shannon, Simpson) based on species

+Metrics are calculated for each year, each site and each data source

-### Plot level metrics: spatial metrics are added to the former ones:
+### Plot level metrics: spatial metrics can be computed if each tree location are known
+Size-Distribution related :
         Size segregation index
         Uniform angle index
+        Structural Complexity index

+Species-related :
         Species mingling index
-        Structural Complexity index

 ### Landscape level metrics: